 - If it is determined that a violation has occurred, both parties will have (3) business days from the time they receive the Committee’s written decision to submit a written impact statement if they choose.
 An impact statement allows the parties to express what penalty they feel is deserved and what impact that might have on them.

-Sanctions for Sexual Misconduct
+Sanctions for Sexual Harassment

 - Issuance of a formal, written warning and reprimand (status of probation may be imposed)

 - Issuance of a suspension or a required leave of absence for a period of time, contingent upon the student meeting specified conditions